JochemTheLegend27/CsvToJsonMapper/README.md

 - **Data Processing Pipeline**: Orchestrates the entire flow, starting from reading CSVs, joining related data, and validating fields, to ultimately generating the desired JSON output.
 - **Intermediate Results**: Maintains enriched and validated data in memory for downstream processes.
 - **Output**: Produces validated, nested JSON files.

 ---

-Here’s the updated **Usage Instructions** based on the changes you've made to your code:

----